HaileThomas/retina/examples/shared_callback_core_test/README.md

-# Basic
+# Shared Callback Core Prototype

-An introductory example that logs TLS and DNS transactions, each with associated connection metrics.
+An introductory example that logs TLS and DNS transactions, on a shared pool of processing cores.